vuoso-l/challenge_front_sec/README.md

 # **React challenge - Siempre en casa**

 ## Comands to run the project
-- To run the project: npm start
+- To run the project locally: npm start
-- To run the server: npm run watch
+- To run the project deployed in vercel: [click here](https://frontend-challenge-sec.vercel.app/)
+- If you want to see the API endpoints with the json-server database, [click here](https://github.com/vuoso-l/backend-challenge_sec)

 ## Used technologies
 - React Js